- Consider allocating no more than 50% of take-home pay to essential expenses.

 - Save for the unexpected by keeping 5% of take-home pay in short-term savings for unplanned expenses.

 Budget.
 Does anyone like that word?
 How about this instead—the 50/15/5 rule?
-It’s our simple rule of thumb for saving and spending: allocating no more than 50% of take-home pay to essential expenses, 15% of pretax income to retirement savings, and 5% of take-home pay to short-term savings.
-(Your situation may be different, but you can use our rule of thumb as a starting point.)
+It’s our simple guideline for saving and spending: Aim to allocate no more than 50% of take-home pay to essential expenses, save 15% of pretax income for retirement savings, and keep 5% of take-home pay for short-term savings.
+(Your situation may be different, but you can use our framework as a starting point.)

 Why 50/15/5?
 We analyzed hundreds of scenarios in order to create a saving and spending guideline that can help people save enough to retire.
 Our research found that by sticking to this guideline, there is a good chance of maintaining financial stability now and keeping your current lifestyle in retirement.
 To see where you stand on our 50/15/5 rule, use our Savings and spending check-up.

 Some expenses simply aren’t optional—you need to eat and you need a place to live.
 Consider allocating no more than 50% of take-home pay to “must-have” expenses, such as:

 - Housing—mortgage, rent, property tax, utilities (electricity, etc.), homeowners/renters insurance, and condo/home association fees